 Not sure of the exact year of construction, but this midcentury modern house in Orrock, near Aberdeen, Scotland is quite a statement.
+And now with a price drop.

 The butterfly roof, the glazing, the stonework, the terrace, the single-storey layout and of course, all of those lovely period details within.
 This is a house that jumps off the page.
 A great setting too, which is both rural, but still accessible to the busier spaces of Aberdeen.